xpirit-training/demo-features-issueops/README.md

 where `{user-id}` is the value of the response key `"id"` and `{name-of-github-app}` is the name of the app.
 Remember to add `[bot]`.
 ### Secrets

-The following variables have to be configured:
+The following secrets have to be configured:

 | Key        | Description                                  |
 | ---------- | -------------------------------------------- |